rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 | `timely_response`           | Whether the company gave a timely response                                 | String    |
 | `consumer_disputed`         | Whether the consumer disputed the company’s response                                     | String    |

 ## Data Preprocessing Pipeline

 The preprocessing pipeline performs comprehensive data cleaning, filtering, and anonymization on the Consumer Complaint Database from Consumer Financial Protection Bureau (CFPB).
 The pipeline includes multiple stages to ensure data quality and privacy.
+We prefer `Polars` over `Pandas` to process data faster.

 ### Preprocessing Steps